natashalawford/boardroom-fullstack-project/README.md

 ## Testing Summary
 We created a persistence test for each model class in the application, such that the test would perform read and write access for the objects, attributes, and references.

+We implemented service and integration tests to validate the core logic and overall system behavior:
+Service Tests: These tests focus on validating the business logic of the services.
+We tested various scenarios, including valid and invalid inputs, expected outputs, and exception handling.
+Integration Tests: These tests verify the interaction between different components, including the persistence layer and external dependencies.
+They ensure that database operations, API interactions, and service-layer logic work together as expected in a real-world scenario.

 ## Testing Configuration
 Please follow these instructions to ensure the project tests runs on your local host.
 1. Update your Java version to version 23 (will need to update [path variables](https://www.happycoders.eu/java/how-to-switch-multiple-java-versions-windows/]))